Copyright: 1996 - 2024

 You can't avoid shielding if you design Oscillators and other

 frequency sources.
-Usually the reference oscillator and the PLL should be
+Usually the reference oscillator and the PLL should

-to avoid coupling between the two which can produce feedback and
+avoid coupling between the two which can produce feedback and lead to

-radiation from propogating and to prevent coupling between adjacent frequencies.
+from propogating and to prevent coupling between adjacent frequencies.